akpetty/ICESAT-2HackWeek-seaice/README.md

 # ICESAT-2HackWeek-seaice
+### Alek Petty, June 2018
-ICESat-2 hack week repository for those in the sea ice team
+ICESat-2 hack week repository for the sea ice tutorials.
+Mainly contains the jupyter notebooks which contrain the individual tutorials, but also a few extra code scnippets (see utils.py) that may be of use for the hackathon.

 ## To do